easypropertylistings/Easy-Property-Listings/README.md

 = 3.5.15 March 28, 2025 =

--   New: Author website field added to global $epl_author.
+-   New: Author website field added to global $epl_author and helper functions added.

 = 3.5.14 March 13, 2025 =